Create and manage target group

 -

-Modify Source Address in IP Header of Transmitted Packetnft add table raw
+Modify source address in IP header for outgoing packetsnft add table raw

 nft add chain raw postrouting {type filter hook postrouting priority 300 \; }

-nft add rule raw postrouting ip saddr <private_ip_of_target> udp sport <udp_server_port> ip saddr set <private_ip_of_dsrnlb>Category Description <private_ip_of_target>
+nft add rule raw postrouting ip saddr <private_ip_of_target> udp sport <udp_server_port> ip saddr set <private_ip_of_dsrnlb>Parameter Description <private_ip_of_target>

-Private IP address of DSRNLB connected to target group where target instance will be set
+Private IP address of the DSRNLB associated with the target group

 Manage target

-You can view, modify, and delete targets added to the target group.
+You can view, modify, and delete targets added to a target group.

 View health check IP